Convert PDF to reStructuredText

 | Technical Specifications |

-Structure: Plain text markup
+Structure: Plain text with indentation-based markup

 | Content Support |